EPBCproject/pymscrape/README.md

     commands.
 There are much [better ways](https://medium.com/dot-debug/running-chrome-in-a-docker-container-a55e7f4da4a8)
     to run GUI apps through Docker, but which method you choose will depend highly on your system.

-## Operation
+## Launching pymscrape
-1. Forthcoming.
-See above instructions on performing a test run.
+1. See the above instructions on running the Docker container with an attached display, but note the security risks.

 # Normal Setup
 pymscrape can also be run without Docker, but additional dependencies must be